International North–South Transport Corridor: India-Iran's integration with INSTC via India's Chabahar Port (completed)

-India and Iran have a long-standing agreement, signed in 2002, to develop Chabahar into full deep sea port.
-Bandar Abbas port handles 85% of Iran's seaborne trade and is highly congested.
-Whereas, Chabahar has high capacity with plans to expand it from its current capacity of 2.5 million to 12.5 million tons annually.
+India and Iran have a long-standing agreement, signed in 2002, to develop Chabahar into a full deep sea port.
+The Bandar Abbas port handles 85% of Iran's seaborne trade and is highly congested, whereas Chabahar has a high capacity, with plans to expand it from its current capacity of 2.5 million to 12.5 million tons annually.
 Unlike Bandar Abbas, Chabahar has the ability to handle cargo ships bigger than 100,000 tons.
-Industry Analysts have highlighted there are long term plans to integrate Chabahar with the NSTC, "India is also eyeing trade with Europe via Chabahar port and the International North-South Transport Corridor".
+Industry analysts have highlighted that there are long term plans to integrate Chabahar with the NSTC: "India is also eyeing trade with Europe via Chabahar port and the International North-South Transport Corridor".